AbhiramVarmaKalidindi/WordFrequency/README.md

 # WordFrequency

 ## Goal
-Code to return word frequencies while taking punctuation at the end of the word into consideration.
+Code to return word frequencies while eliminating all punctuations at the end of the word.

 ## Extra Features
--> Creating a wordcloud (Again, while takin punctuation into consideration\
--> Print frequencies (dict) in a redable format\
+-> Creating a wordcloud (Again, while eliminating punctuations -> Print frequencies (dict) in a redable format

 ## Understanding Functions
-### __init__
+### \__init\__
 Constructor with 2 arguments\
+  file_name: Name of the text file.
+Default is "text.txt"\
+  punc: String conrtaining all the punctuations (or other charecters) to be eliminated while counting frequencies (Note: No changes will be made to the text file).
+Default is ".,;:\"\'-_1234567890"\